Audacy, Inc.: Merger with CBS Radio

 On February 2, 2017, Entercom announced that it had agreed to merge with CBS Radio.
 The purchase will give Entercom operations in 23 of the top 25 markets, and make it the second-largest owner of radio stations in the US, behind iHeartMedia.
 Under the terms of the Reverse Morris Trust, the company would retain the Entercom name, board of directors and base of operations, but CBS shareholders would hold 72% of its stock.
 The company also shut down KDND in Sacramento and returned its license to the FCC, with its programming moved to sister station KUDL.
 The FCC had designated that the renewal of KDND's license would be subject to a hearing over allegations it had failed to operate in the public interest.

 On September 26, 2017, KSOQ-FM, WGGI and KSWD were sold to the Educational Media Foundation.
 KSWD and WGGI affiliated with the EMF's K-Love Christian music network, and KSOQ with its Air1 network.

 To comply with federal ownership caps, Entercom stated that it would divest at least 15 stations.
-On November 1, 2017, Entercom announced a settlement with the Department of Justice, which allowed their merger with CBS Radio.
+On November 1, 2017, Entercom announced a settlement with the Department of Justice, which allowed the merger with CBS Radio.
 The company also announced a series of asset exchange agreements with iHeartMedia and Beasley Broadcast Group in Boston, Seattle, Richmond and Chattanooga; and local marketing agreements with Bonneville International Corporation in San Francisco and Sacramento.

 On November 9, 2017, the FCC gave the final approval needed for the Entercom merger by granting two 6-month waivers for market station limits in Miami and San Francisco.
 The merger occurred at midnight on November 17, 2017.
 Later that day, Entercom would switch WBMP in New York to alternative.
 This would then be followed up by WJMK in Chicago's switch to classic hip-hop and KVIL in Dallas-Ft.
 Worth's flip to alternative.
 The company also introduced a new corporate logo as well as other corporate strategy changes.
 The Entercom Divestiture Trust then entered into agreements with Bonneville International to operate its stations on their behalf.

 Shortly afterward, the company announced renewed radio broadcasting partnerships with the Minnesota Twins and Philadelphia Eagles.
 The company also has partnerships with additional professional teams including the New York Yankees, Boston Red Sox, Dallas Cowboys and Detroit Red Wings.

 On July 19, 2018, Entercom announced that it would acquire Philadelphia market-leader WBEB from Jerry Lee Radio for $57.5 million.
 WXTU was divested back to its previous owner, Beasley Broadcast Group, to comply with ownership limits.

 On August 3, 2018, Entercom announced that Bonneville would buy all eight stations for $141 million, which the company had been operating under LMA since after the merger with CBS Radio.
 The deal was completed on September 21, 2018.